CyVerse-learning-materials/foss-2020/Containers/introtocontainers.rst

 |builddocker|

-Once you have a Docker image you can
+Once you have a Docker image you can:

 - run it as a container
 - push it to a registry (make it available to others)
 - link it to GitHub with automated builds

 Other things to note about Docker:

 - Docker **always runs as root**.
 This makes it unsuitable for use on large computing systems with many users such as HPC.
 - Docker images and containers are **stored in the Docker directory** (where Docker is installed) so you won't see them in a list of your files.
 There are special Docker commands you can use to list/remove them.